johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 To pan the level with the mouse, hold down the middle button over the level and move the mouse pointer.
-Alternatively, you can left-click and move the pointer while holding down the :kbd:`Shift` key.
+Alternatively, you can left-click and move the pointer while holding down the :kbd:`Ctrl` key.

 Walk Mode